LSEG-API-Samples/Article.EikonAPI.Python.CompareForeignPerformance/README.md

 4. Get historical data (CLOSE Price) for both instruments for requested time range.

-5. Scale foreign asset using the currency data
+5. Scale the foreign asset using the currency cross rate we retrieved earlier.

 	```python
 	# create a single DataFrame with both data series (useful if using cufflinks to plot instead of plotly)